Angelguirao/LifeOS/documentation/tech_stack_document.md

   - **Chart.js**: For rendering responsive and engaging charts and graphs.
   - **D3.js**: For more custom, dynamic data visualizations where needed.

-These third-party integrations mean you enjoy a seamless experience – whether you’re viewing your aggregated data or sharing insights with others.
+These third-party integrations mean you enjoy a seamless experience – whether you're viewing your aggregated data or sharing insights with others.

 ## Security and Performance Considerations